sasankamouliveleti/CloudSim/README.md

 <li>IaasSimulation - This is a simulation of Iaas datacenter, its behavior while allocating resources and handling cloudlets</li>
 <li>SaasSimulation - This is a simulation of Saas datacenter, its behavior while allocating resources and handling cloudlets</li>
 <li>PaasSimulation - This is a simulation of Paas datacenter, its behavior while allocating resources and handling cloudlets</li>
-<li>CombinedSimulation - This is a simulation of ring network topology of Iaas, Saas, Paas datacenters.</li>
+<li>CombinedSimulation - This is a simulation of ring network topology with a single broker of Iaas, Saas, Paas datacenters.</li>
 </ol>
 </ol>